 NAWIC is The National Association of Women in Construction for New Zealand.

-After four years as the Chairperson for NAWIC in Auckland, National Senior Recruitment Manager Jenny Parker has been appointed unopposed as the NAWIC President Elect.
-Jenny will support current NAWIC President Donna Howell for one year before taking up the role of NAWIC President at the end of 2017.
+After four years as the Chairperson for NAWIC in Auckland, General Manager Jenny Parker has been appointed unopposed as the NAWIC President.

 As the leading voice of women in the construction industry, NAWIC is a non-profit association of women who work either in the construction industry or for organisations who provide services to the construction industry.